21 March 2026

 If we change this, what else will it affect?

-How will the clinician use it?
+How will the end user use it?

 Will this help reporting?